sjsu-library/unionist/_items/unionist--text-0295.md

 articleType:
 volume: '1'
 issue: '32'
-transcription: '<p align="center"><strong>Wilberforce Prize Essay.</strong></p> <p
+transcription: <p align="center"><strong>Wilberforce Prize Essay.</strong></p> <p
   align="center">A NEW AND IMPORTANT SUGGESTION.</p> <p align="center">CHRISTIAN SLAVERY.</p>
   <p align="center">Another Reformation in the Church must be attempted.</p> <p align="center">
   “Attempt great things—expect great things.”
-(The voice of the departed. [sic no close parentheses] </p> <p> IN consequence of the light poured on the public, and the church, by the spirited exertions of philanthropic individuals, a great change, in relation to intoxicating liquors, has been produced.
+(The voice of the departed. [sic] </p>
+  <p> IN consequence of the light poured on the public, and the church, by the spirited
+  exertions of philanthropic individuals, a great change, in relation to intoxicating liquors, has been produced.
 The eye, heart, and hand of christian faith looks, prays, and acts for its completion. </p> <p> But another reformation is needed in the church.
   It must be as separate from slavery, as from intemperance.
 The nation groans under the burden and misery and guilt of both these sins.
 It is the solemn duty of the church to clear itself from both these tremendous crimes.
 This is not addressed to the world, for the world legalizes the traffic in rum, and in the bodies and souls of men.
 But it is addressed to the children of God, who, if they know and do their duty, can have no possible connection with either of these trades.
 If increasing light has shown that christians ought not to buy and sell ardent spirits, much more it is believed, will increasing light show that christians ought not to buy human beings. </p> <p> The Rev John Newton, even after he became pious, transported Africans in chains across the Atlantic, to be sold with their posterity into slavery.
 Could he have been a true christian, and have no upbraidings of conscience while so engaged?
   Yes.
 How is it possible?
 It was legal, and, at that time, honorable, and his mind was not enlightened.—Afterwards when it was he lamented his error.
 So there are in our country those who buy and sell their fellow beings, who, if their minds were enlightened, would lament and relinquish it. </p> <p> A few years ago, a man, whose whole daily earnings were required by his family, set up forty nights to run a distillery for forty dollars, which he gave to build a house of worship.—How could he think that money obtained by changing the bread of the poor, into the liquid fire of death, acceptable to God?
 Because his mind was in darkness.
 Would he do it now?
 No. Neither would the church now receive it.
 Why?
-Because the light of the temperance reformation has burst forth. </p> <p> Christians! who have promised supreme obedience to Him, that tasted death for every man,: and more for the rich man, who, in a superb dress, rides in a superb carriage, to a superb church, to worship in superb style, than for the poor African, who pulls cotton in the “fields of Alabama, and naked as in the hour of birth, trembles under the blasts of mid winter”—on you is this call
+Because the light of the temperance reformation has burst forth. </p> <p> Christians! who have promised supreme obedience to Him, that tasted death for every man, and more for the rich man, who, in a superb dress, rides in a superb carriage, to a superb church, to worship in superb style, than for the poor African, who pulls cotton in the “fields of Alabama, and naked as in the hour of birth, trembles under the blasts of mid winter”—on you is this call